sjperalta/FinteraAPI/docs/cache_invalidation_strategy.md

 This document describes the proactive cache invalidation strategy for the contracts index endpoint.

 ## Problem
 The contracts index endpoint caches contract data including payment schedules.
-When payments are updated (e.g., marked as `reajustment` during capital repayment), the cache needs to be invalidated to show current data.
+When payments are updated (e.g., marked as `readjustment` during capital repayment), the cache needs to be invalidated to show current data.

 ## Solution: Proactive Cache Invalidation